Recruitment FAQs: What is recruitment?

 Our recruitment fee structure depends on the type of hire you are looking to make.
 These include permanent hiring fees, temp to perm fees, summer internships, and a range of other recruitment services.
 We also offer a flexible recruitment pricing structure depending on whether you are looking to make a one-off hire or multiple hires.
 If you would like to find out more about our recruitment agency fees, please get in touch today on 020 7100 8800.

 Recruitment agencies do not usually charge candidates, but charge the employer a fee.
 This is typically a percentage of the annual salary for the job role once a successful candidate has been placed.
+At Give A Grad A Go, we don't charge candidates to register with us.

 Summary video for 'what is recruitment and selection?'